 The child's pediatrician will continue to oversee routine healthcare, including

-pediatric nephrologist who will assist in the child's health care management including diet and medications.
+pediatric nephrologist who will direct the treatment of your child's CKD.
 Other

-pediatric specialists, such as a pediatric urologist, may be included in the child's care based on the child's health care needs and on his or her own characteristics.
+pediatric specialists, such as a renal dietitian and a pediatric urologist, may be included on the care team based on the child's health care needs.

-Parents and other caretakers at home provide the cornerstone of their child's care, as they provide emotional support and help their child follow the proper diet and take all prescribed medications.
+Parents and other caretakers are essential members of the health care team, providing emotional support and helping the child follow the proper diet and take prescribed medications.